samiux/samiux.github.io/secure_clean_internet.md

 TLS control channel security -- Disabled (not recommended)
 ```

+Set the OpenVPN Access Server for High Proiority in QoS at your router that may boost your VPN speed a lot.

 ## Pi-Hole for Cleaner Internet Connection

 To remove ads and malicious domains besides IDPS, you need to have a Pi-Hole setup on your network.
 It is very easy to do so.
 Just follows the instruction on this [tutorial](https://samiux.github.io/casaos_pi-hole_unbound.html) or this [tutorial](https://samiux.github.io/pi-hole_unbound.html).